Eningen

 Eningen (full name Eningen unter Achalm /de/, lit.
-'Eningen under Achalm'; Swabian: Ẽnenga ondr dr Achl) is a municipality in the district of Reutlingen, Baden-Württemberg, Germany.
+'Eningen under Achalm'; Ẽnenga ondr dr Achl) is a municipality in the district of Reutlingen, Baden-Württemberg, Germany.
 It is situated at the foot of the Swabian Alps and near the big cities of Reutlingen and Stuttgart.
-Although it has a considerable population with around 10,800 inhabitants, its structure is considered to be more the one of a village.
-The most important annual events include the Dorffest, the village festivity, the Krämerfest, and the Weihnachtsmarkt (the Christmas market).
-Eningen is surrounded by free-standing hills of the Achalm and the Swabian Alps with landscape full of dark green forests and cliffs.
+Although it has a considerable population, its structure is more that of a village.
+The most important annual events include the Dorffest (the village festival) and the Weihnachtsmarkt (the Christmas market).
+Eningen is surrounded by free-standing hills of the Achalm and the Swabian Alps with a landscape full of dark green forests and cliffs.
 This makes volksmarching, hiking and biking popular.

 History

-The founding of Eningen is considered to be in the year 1090, through the contract of Bempflingen.
-At that time, Eningen was only a little village and its destiny was connected with the interests of the church and nobility.
-Although the village had grown steadily, until the Thirty Years' War, to a stately municipality inhabited by at least 1,300 inhabitants, Eningen was almost completely destroyed as a result of this devastating war.
-After the war, the municipality started to recover itself, albeit slowly.
-Over the years, Eningen developed into a major dealer community and has distinguished itself into this day therefore from all the other typical rural villages of the Swabian Alb.
+Eningen is considered to have been founded in 1090, through the contract of Bempflingen.
+At that time, Eningen was a small village and its destiny was connected with the interests of the church and nobility.
+Although the village had grown steadily, until the Thirty Years' War, to a stately municipality inhabited by at least 1,300 inhabitants, Eningen was almost completely destroyed as a result of the war.
+After the war, the municipality started to recover slowly.
+Over the years, Eningen developed into a major community.
 In 1843, Eningen had more than 5000 inhabitants and was considered to be "most beautiful and most populous village in the Kingdom of Württemberg".
-After the Second World War (1945–1949) Eningen was considered a village and belonged to the city of Reutlingen but it could recover fast its traditional independence.
-Meanwhile, a lot has been done in this place: new roads and construction sites have been opened, it has got water supply from the Lake of Constance and different industries have established there.
+After the Second World War, Eningen was considered a village and belonged to the city of Reutlingen but it would recover its traditional independence.
+New roads, and industries were established.
+Its water supply came from Lake Constance.
 In 1970, Eningen was awarded with a “recreation and health locality recognition”.
-Today, Eningen counts with an area of approximately 2316 ha; 848 ha among of those are forest or green area.
-Administratively is Eningen a municipality of the county of Reutlingen which is assigned to the district of Tübingen in Baden Württemberg.
-In addition, Eningen counts nowadays with 10 889 inhabitants (as of 05/31/2009).
+Today, Eningen has an area of approximately 2316 ha; 848 ha of those are forest or green area.
+Administratively, Eningen is a municipality of the county of Reutlingen which is assigned to the district of Tübingen in Baden Württemberg.